Maui Vacation Ideas, Suggestions, Tips, and Plans

 When you’re done reading these Maui Vacation tips, be sure to check out the photos and video further down on this page.

 When to go on your Maui vacation

 If you can avoid Christmas week and any other holiday, do it.
 Holidays are when Maui is the most crowded and the most expensive.
 Winter is a good time to get away from cold weather back home, and winter is the only time to see the whales.
-If that’s not a good time for you, then spring and fall are the least crowded.
+If you prefer to avoid crowds (and get the best hotel or condo discounts), then spring and fall are the least crowded times, as long as you don’t go near any holiday.
 Here are details about Maui weather.

 Where to stay on your Maui vacation

 The beaches, hotels and condos that Maui is known for are mainly on the south side (Kihei, Wailea) and the west side (Lahaina, Kaanapali, Kapalua).
 The south side is a little more congested, but a little more convenient for driving to the sights of central Maui.
 The west side has the town of Lahaina with terrific tourist shops and restaurants, though there are plenty of shops and restaurants on both sides.
 Either area will be good.

 What’s the best hotel or condo for you needs and budget

 For luxury, the resorts of Wailea and Kaanapali are tops.
 These include the Grand Wailea, Four Seasons, Hyatt, and Sheraton, among others.